Ivan Plyushch: Biography

-Ivan Plyushch was born on September 11, 1941, in Borzna in Chernihiv Oblast.
+Ivan Plyushch was born on 11 September 1941, in Borzna in Chernihiv Oblast.
 After graduation in 1959 from Borzna Agricultural College he started his professional career as a mid-level worker, an agronomist, and the head of a division in a few state farms (radhosp) and collective farms (kolhosp) in Baryshivka Raion.
 Between 1967 and 1974 Plyushch was the head of Kirov collective farm and the head of Lenin state farm in Baryshivka Raion.
 Between 1975 and 1977 he was in Kyiv working as a vice-deputy of a Kyiv Oblast regional committee of the Communist Party of Ukraine.
 Between 1977 and 1979 Plyushch studied in Moscow at the Central Committee of the Communist Party Academy of Social Science.
 After his studies he continued working in Kyiv in the divisions of the Communist Party of Kyiv Oblast.
 In 1984 he became the vice-head, and later the head of Kyiv Oblast Administration.
-In 1990 he was elected the head of Kyiv Oblast Rada.
+In 1990 he was elected the head of Kyiv Oblast Council.